David Ortiz and A-Rod debut on Cooperstown Hall of Fame ballot

 Clemens has denied using performance-enhancing substances and Bonds denies that he used them knowingly.
 Bonds was also charged with domestic violence and Clemens with having a decade-long relationship with a singer who was 15 when they met.

-Rodríguez was suspended during the 2014 season for violating Major League Baseball’s substance regulations and the collective bargaining agreement.
-It is alleged that the name of Dominican Ortiz appeared on a list of players that tested positive during a survey conducted in 2003 to identify the extent of substance use in sport.
+Rodríguez was suspended during the 2014 season for violating Major League Baseball regulations and the collective bargaining agreement.
+It is alleged that the name of Dominican Ortiz appeared on a list of players that tested positive during a survey conducted in 2003 to identify the magnitude of substance use in sport.

 .